The Ultimate Guide to the Louvre

 Taking a map of the Louvre is paramount for visiting the museum.
 Paper versions (Louvre map with highlights) are available at the Information Kiosk in the Central Hall, and there are also QR codes with the Louvre map to flash while you are waiting in line to enter the Glass Pyramid.

-The Louvre highlights map includes plans for the four floors, all the Louvre sections by floor and Wing.
+The Louvre highlights map shows all four floors, with each section organized by floor and wing.

 6. How to Navigate the Louvre